In Hurricane Ian’s wake, dangers persist, worsen in parts

 Elsewhere, power remained knocked out to at least half of South Carolina’s Pawleys Island, a beach community roughly 75 miles (115 kilometers) up the coast from Charleston.
 In North Carolina, the storm downed trees and power lines.

-Associated Press reporters Rebecca Santana in Ft.
-Myers; Brendan Farrington and Anthony Izaguirre in Tallahassee; David Fischer in Miami; Sarah Rankin in Richmond, Va.; and Richard Lardner in Washington contributed to this report.
+Associated Press reporters Rebecca Santana in Fort Myers; Brendan Farrington and Anthony Izaguirre in Tallahassee; David Fischer in Miami; Sarah Rankin in Richmond, Va.; Sarah Brumfield in Silver Spring, Maryland; and Richard Lardner in Washington contributed to this report.